Choosing a Program

 For those students who want to get an early start and just cannot wait until BBA Orientation, please use this website plus the BBA Portal to get up to speed on study abroad matters before meeting with BBA International Programs.

 BBA International Programs holds regular advising appointments while fall and spring classes are in session.
-Sign up for on the BBA Portal.
+Sign up on the BBA Portal.

 Before the meeting, you should: